arjunkc/scanner-scripts/README.md

 # TODO

+1. Have to fix the logfile inside single-sided-scan.py.
+Currently it writes to a fixed /home/arjun directory.
+I should make this write to $HOME or something.
 1. Have to allow a directory argument to `run_chown`.
 Currently its being called by `convert_to_pdf` as well.
 1. Have to fix single-sided-scan.py so that it accounts for permissions properly.

+# Notes

+Mar 23 2018 Has a hack that allows you to set the directory you're scanning the files to.
+This is implemented by adding two new environment variables in

+    /opt/brother/scanner/brscan-skey/brscan-skey-0.2.4-0.cfg

+called

+    SAVETO
+    LOGDIR

+SAVETO sets the directory that the scanner saves files to.
+LOGDIR stores logs in that directory.